|Developer||numerous, see below|

 Sega Master System Light Phaser

-The Light Phasers had to be changed due to the laws about imitation guns that were enacted in the United States in 1989.
+The Sega Master System received its own light gun, the Sega Light Phaser, in North America in 1986, in Europe in 1987, and in Brazil in 1989.
+It was never released in Japan.
+The color of the Light Phasers had to be changed due to the laws about imitation guns that were enacted in the United States in 1989.
 However, unlike the Zapper, the color of the plastic was not changed.
 Sega simply began shipping Light Phasers with orange stickers around the tips.
 In addition, the company authorized to sell the Sega Master System in Brazil, Tec Toy, sold Light Phasers that were encased entirely in blue plastic rather than black.